 A packed lunch box or lunch bag.
 Even if your child has a hot school meal, it is recommended that you buy a lunch box so that they have something to carry their mid-morning snack to school in.
 To keep things organised and easy to pack, we recommend choosing a sectioned bento box: especially good for fussy kids that don’t like their foodstuffs to touch!

 A water bottle.
-Most schools will ask that your child take their own labelled water bottle to school each day.
+Most Catholic schools in Townsville will ask that your child take their own labelled water bottle to school each day.
 This should have an easy close top (to avoid spillages all over their school bag) and be large enough to carry enough water for the whole day.
 Metal water bottles are very popular right now, as they are more durable and long lasting than their plastic counterparts.

 A fully loaded pencil case.
 Set your kids up for success with a fully loaded pencil case.
 This should include pencils and pens, a rubber, ruler and pencil sharpener at a minimum.
 Your school may also ask that you supply coloured pencils for your child: if in doubt, ask!